zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 layout: post
 permalink: /comprehensive-webfonts/
 categories:
   - font-loading
 tags:
   - highlight
   - font-loading
+  - popular-posts
+postRank: 1
 ---

 _This guide is not intended for use with font icons, which have different loading priorities and use cases.
 Also, SVG is probably a better long term choice._